BloomBooks/analytics-postgreSQL/README.md

 # analytics-postgreSQL
-Database definition and other metadata we want to store for our postgres database which contains Bloom analytics data
+Database definition and other metadata we want to store for our postgreSQL database which contains Bloom analytics data